 Place the mousse back in the refrigerator for 30 minutes or until the chocolate shell hardens.

 Note: The magic shell topping is optional!
-This chocolate mouse is also fantastic by itself!
+This chocolate mousse is also fantastic by itself!

 Recipe FAQs